 In this guide I’ll disassemble an Asus N53S laptop.
 My target – fixing failed DC power jack.

-Problem description: the laptop charges battery intermittently.
+Problem description: the battery started charging intermittently.
 Moving the power plug inside the DC jack fixes the problem for a while but eventually it fails again.
-I tested laptop with another AC adapter and it failed the same way.
+The battery didn’t charge with another AC adapter either.

 Before you start, make sure the laptop is turned off.